LinuxForHealth/FHIR/fhir-bucket/README.md

 ### Schema Deployment

-As a one-time activity, create the schema objects using the following command:
+As a one-time activity, create the schema objects can be created using the following command:

 ```
 #!/usr/bin/env bash